Daraga Church (Our Lady of the Gate): History, Mass Schedule, & Mayon View

 The door and arch of Daraga Church

-Daraga Church’s architectural style is touted as distinctive among local churches because it features a blend of three design influences: Renaissance, Gothic and Mexican baroque.
+Daraga Church’s architectural style is touted as distinctive among local churches because it features a blend of three design influences: Renaissance, Gothic, and Mexican Baroque.

 Its façade, carved out of volcanic stone, features four spiral columns with medallions bearing images of the four Evangelists, Sts.
 Matthew, Mark, Luke, and John.